 Next, you'll give your map a more descriptive name.

 - In the Contents pane, under Drawing Order, right-click Map (the default map name) and click Properties .

 The Map Properties dialog box appears.
 The General tab is selected by default, just as it was on the Layer Properties dialog box.

 - In the Name box, replace the name Map with San Gorgonio.
 Click OK.

 The map name is updated in the Contents pane and on the tab at the top of the map view.

 - On the Quick Access Toolbar at the top of the ArcGIS Pro window, click Save to save the project.

 Add wilderness data to the map

 ArcGIS Living Atlas is a collection of authoritative geographic data that can inform a variety of analyses.
-To add data from ArcGIS Living Atlas or ArcGIS Online to ArcGIS Pro, you must be signed in to your organization.
+To add data from ArcGIS Living Atlas or ArcGIS Online to ArcGIS Pro, you must be signed in to your organization; typically, you are signed in automatically when you start ArcGIS Pro.
 If you are signed in to an ArcGIS Enterprise organization, see the note in the Overview section, above, before you continue.